allison-lee6444/Commons/README.md

     pip install psycopg2-binary
     pip install TurboGears2
+    pip install pytest

-Note: In the future, we could move to a wheel to handle the dependency if we eventually have too many dependecies to manage
+Note: In the future, we could move to a wheel to handle the dependency if we eventually have too many dependecies to manage.

+For running unit tests, you can run:

+    make test

+For running the server, you can run:

+    make run-server

 For UI, assuming a Linux environment: